 Because Reell did not have a succession plan carefully prepared, everything began to crumble.
-The trust between the employees and the leaders had disintegrated and the unity that was in the triad had disappeared as the management, board, and founders were at odds as to the direction that the company should head towards.
+The trust between the employees and the leaders had disintegrated, and the unity that was in the triad had disappeared as the management, board, and founders were at odds with the direction that the company should head in.

 Additionally, as luck would have it, this all coincided with the Great Recession.
 Eventually, Reell had to let go of over 74 employees over two rounds of layoffs.

 Reell’s board decided to bring on a new CEO and allowed him to execute his plan to revive the company.
 From this near-collapse, Burlingham was able to conclude three traits necessary for a small giant to maintain relevance:

 - Steady Gross Margin: Volatility in sales is inevitable and competing with large corporations on high-volume, low-margin items is tough.
 Instead, small giants should aim for higher-margin products that provide added value that customers are willing to pay for.